efreethy/technical-docs/mob-x.md

 ## Enter MobX

 * At its essence - the purpose of MobX is to solve the application state maintenance problem.
 It offers a light-weight api (45.9kB minified / 3.5kb gzipped) that is intended to replace and simplify the areas of an app which are dedicated to state maintenance.
 It hooks in very naturally into React based applications, and can be used as a companion to any state model.
-More notably for Rival, it can work well with state models connected to asynchronous streams of events.
+More notably for [company], it can work well with state models connected to asynchronous streams of events.